Main Content

 This policy sets forth international travel restrictions for Harvard College students and post-baccalaureate fellows traveling with Harvard sponsorship.
 Travel with Harvard sponsorship is travel or related activities involving academic work qualifying for Harvard credit, funded in whole or in part by Harvard, or organized or accompanied by a Harvard faculty or staff member acting in a Harvard capacity.

-Global Support Services maintains travel risk ratings for high-risk, elevated-risk, moderate-risk, and low-risk countries and regions.
-These categories of countries and regions are the destinations directly affected by this policy.
-The risk ratings list is updated twice annually and as needed based on world events.
+Global Support Services maintains travel risk ratings for high-risk, elevated-risk, moderate-risk, and low-risk countries and locations.
+These categories are the destinations directly affected by this policy.
+The risk ratings list is reviewed and updated twice annually and as needed based on world events.

 Prohibited Travel

-Harvard-sponsored travel to high-risk regions is prohibited.
-The sole exception to this prohibition is for visiting your parents or legal guardians, but only if your parents or legal guardians reside in the high-risk region and will monitor your well-being throughout your time there.
+Harvard-sponsored travel to high-risk locations is prohibited.
+The sole exception to this prohibition is for visiting your parents or legal guardians, but only if your parents or legal guardians reside in the high-risk location and will monitor your well-being throughout your time there.

-Because the list of high-risk countries and regions is prone to fluctuations, Harvard sponsorship may be withheld at any time up to and including your planned date of departure.
+Because the list of high-risk countries and locations is prone to fluctuations, Harvard sponsorship may be withheld at any time up to and including your planned date of departure.

 Restricted Travel

-Harvard-sponsored travel to elevated-risk regions is ordinarily permitted, but may be subject to restrictions.
-To receive Harvard sponsorship to these countries or regions, you must:
+Harvard-sponsored travel to elevated-risk locations is ordinarily permitted, but may be subject to restrictions.
+To receive Harvard sponsorship to these countries or locations, you must:

 1. Fill out and submit the Travel Safety Questionnaire, to be reviewed by our International Safety and Security team.